-The Green Theatre Committee returns for the period 2021-24, to help push forwards the ambitious committment for ETC to become a climate neutral network by 2030.
+The Green Theatre Committee works to push forwards the ambitious commitment for ETC to become a climate-neutral network by 2030.

-Joachim Klement, Artistic Director, Staatsschauspiel Dresden (Germany), ETC Board Delegate
+- Joachim Klement, Artistic Director, Staatsschauspiel Dresden (Germany)

 Read the press release announcing the climate neutral pledge

 Major theatres in 25 European countries have made a promise to reduce their carbon emissions to at least zero by 2030 as part of a plan, coordinated by the European Theatre Convention (ETC), to create a “more sustainable, conscious, mindful and just future”.

 Leading European Theatres have made an ambitious promise to completely eradicate their carbon emissions over the next decade.

 The 46 theatres in the European Theatre Convention (ETC) network, drawn from 25 countries, have pledged to become climate neutral by 2030 – stressing that they will make changes to activity across their buildings and theatrical productions.